MichelGerding/GROBIE2-ds-simulator/README.md

 the network expects the client to send message of the same class back to the server.

-an example socket node can be found in the file `libs/node/nodes/ExampleClientSocketNode.py`. this node will connect to the network and propogate messages on the network. next to that it will print message that are send to it. so it is a minimal example of how to connect to the network using sockets.
+an example socket node can be found in the file `examples/SocketClientNode.py`. this node will connect to the network and propagate messages on the network. next to that it will print message that are send to it. so it is a minimal example of how to connect to the network using sockets.

 #### advantages
-the biggest advantage of using sockets to connect is that you can use any language you want to connect to the network. next to that it will also make it easier to test your own routing protocol as you can more easely test it in isolation. as it will be on its own process. because it is on a seperate process it will also increase the performance as all normal nodes run on a seperate thread. due to this the simulator will be able to handle more nodes.
+the biggest advantage of using sockets to connect is that you can use any language you want to connect to the network. next to that it will also make it easier to test your own routing protocol as you can more easily test it in isolation. as it will be on its own process. because it is on a separate process it will also increase the performance as all normal nodes run on a separate thread. due to this the simulator will be able to handle more nodes.

 ### file structure